ASAN-11/ASAN-11/README.md

 I’m interested in WEb , GaME and mL DeveLopMenT.
 I’m currently learning DaTa AnAlYtICs and PyThoN.
 I’m looking to collaborate on WEb ProJeCTs.
-You can cntact me on LinkedIn.
+You can contact me on LinkedIn.